-The fact of the matter is that your family and friends will be on the most critical resources that you have for the duration of your CPS case.
-Feelings of anger or embarrassment or any other emotion are common amongst parents in your situation, and if you feel that way you will need to be able to reach out to talk with someone about those problems.
-Furthermore, if you do not reach out to family CPS is obligated by law to do so.
-This means that your family will find out about the situation- whether it is from you or from CPS.
+The fact of the matter is that your family and friends will be the most critical resources that you have for the duration of your CPS case.
+Feelings of anger or embarrassment or any other emotion are common amongst parents in your situation, and if you feel that way, you will need to be able to reach out to talk with someone about those problems.
+Furthermore, if you do not reach out to family, CPS is obligated by law.
+This means that your family will find out about the situation- whether it is from you or CPS.

-The following information about the situation will be presented to those people: the name of your child who has been removed from the home, an explanation as to why the removal occurred as well as the options that are available if your relative would like to help take care of your child.
-Next, resources will be made available to your child and the letter to your family member will detail those resources if he or she becomes involved in caring for your child.
+The following information about the situation will be presented to those people: the name of your child who has been removed from the home, an explanation as to why the removal occurred, and the options available if your relative would like to help take care of your child.
+Next, resources will be made available to your child, and the letter to your family member will detail those resources if he or she becomes involved in caring for your child.
 Finally, information on fostering your child will be made available as well.

-Depending on the age of your child he or she will likely be asked of any names of relatives who might be able to take care of her while she is living outside of your home.
-Any person that you list on the form will be contacted by CPS to inform them of the removal of your child from your home.
+Depending on your child's age, he or she will likely be asked for any names of relatives who might be able to take care of her while she is living outside of your home.
+Any person you list on the form will be contacted by CPS to inform them of removing your child from your home.

 Why does CPS reach out to family members to inform them of the removal?

 CPS will go through the trouble of contacting your family members to inform them that your child has been removed from your home because they want to help you look for places for your child to live while your case is ongoing.
 Their preference is not to place your child with strangers or in a group foster home of some sort.
-They want to do what is best for your child given limited time and options that are available.
+They want to do what is best for your child, given limited time and available options.

 Additionally, CPS would like to see your family become involved in helping to raise your child.
 You will hear from time to time that it “takes a village” to raise a child.
 This is true in many regards, especially if you are struggling in some form or fashion with your child.
-In the immediate sense, you would likely prefer that your child be able to stay with a family member rather than to be exposed to the foster care system.
+In the immediate sense, you would likely prefer that your child stay with a family member rather than be exposed to the foster care system.
 Your family is better positioned to keep you informed on the well-being of your child than a foster family would be.
-You will likely not know who the foster family is and may not be told in detail where your child will be living or with whom they are living.
+You will likely not know who the foster family is and may not be told in detail where your child will live or with whom they live.

 CPS does not have to listen to your request that your child stays with a particular family member during the pendency of your CPS case.
-If your friend or relative cannot provide a safe living environment for your child, then CPS will not be able to place your child there on a temporary basis.
-CPS must be very cautious about choosing where our child is going to live and there are many factors in play that could prevent your family member or friend from being able to fulfill this role for your child.
+If your friend or relative cannot provide a safe living environment for your child, then CPS will not be able to place your child there temporarily.
+CPS must be very cautious about choosing where our child is going to live, and there are many factors in play that could prevent your family member or friend from being able to fulfill this role for your child.

-For example, if your family member has a criminal record that is serious then that person will be limited from contention.
-Serious crimes include drug offenses, assaults or crimes that involve children.
-Past history with CPS will negate their ability to participate in this way in your child's life.
+For example, if your family member has a serious criminal record, that person will be limited from contention.
+Serious crimes include drug offenses, assaults, or crimes that involve children.
+History with CPS will negate their ability to participate in this way in your child's life.

 So much of the information that we have shared is procedural in nature.
-What happens first, what comes next and how do you relate to each step in that process.
-However, so much of a CPS case is involved with the emotional and familial aspects of the case.
+What happens first, what comes next, and how do you relate to each step in that process.
+However, so much of a CPS case is involved with the case's emotional and familial aspects.
 For instance, you may have a concern regarding whether or not you will be able to say goodbye to your child before he is walked out of your home by a CPS employee.

-It is not cut and dry as far as whether or not you will be able to say goodbye to your child prior to their leaving the house.
-Depending on the facts of your case you may not be able to do so.
+It is not cut and dry as far as whether or not you will be able to say goodbye to your child before they leave the house.
+Depending on the facts of your case, you may not be able to do so.
 If CPS believes that your being able to say goodbye would place your child in danger, then you will not be allowed to do so.
-How you behave towards your child and CPS is also critical when determining whether or not you will be able to say goodbye to your child.
-If you act belligerently towards CPS you will almost certainly not be able to say goodbye.
-Next, if your child is removed from your home while he or she is in school then you will not be phoned prior to the removal.
-You will be informed of the removal on the following work-day.
+How you behave towards your child and CPS is also critical when determining whether you will be able to say goodbye to your child.
+If you act belligerently towards CPS, you will almost certainly not be able to say goodbye.
+Next, if your child is removed from your home while he or she is in school, you will not be phoned before the removal.
+You will be informed of the removal of the following work-day.

 Where can your child be removed from?

 Removals happen at homes, schools, and hospitals, even when you are not there.
 Your child could also be removed from your home when you are not there.
-You would not be able to say goodbye to your child because you will not be able to know about the removal until after it happens.
-In the event that a CPS employee can locate you that person will do so and then talk to you about the removal and the next steps in the process.
+You would not be able to say goodbye to your child because you will not know about the removal until after it happens.
+If a CPS employee can locate you, that person will do so and then talk to you about the removal and the next steps in the process.

 As a part of some safety plans, your child may already be living outside of your home.
 In that sort of situation, your child may not be taken from that home.
-However, it could be that CPS' next move will be to ask a court for legal custody of your child and then will ask that your parental rights be terminated.
-At that point, you will have twelve months to attempt to win back custody of your child before a judge is able to make a decision about this.
+However, it could be that CPS's next move will be to ask a court for legal custody of your child and then will ask that your parental rights be terminated.
+At that point, you will have twelve months to attempt to win back custody of your child before a judge can decide this.